prateekchauhands/Analytics-Portfolio/README.md

 # Data Analytics Portfolio Projects

 Welcome to my Data Analytics Portfolio!
-This repository showcases my skills and experience in the field of data analytics & visualization.
+This repository showcases my skills and experience in the field of data analytics and visualization.
 Here, you will find a collection of projects and analyses that demonstrate my ability to extract insights and make data-driven decisions.

 ## Table of Contents
 - [Project 1: Sales Performance & Analytics](https://github.com/prateekchauhands/sales-performance-analytics)